-Policy 4.1: Land west of Awsworth (inside the bypass)
+Policy: 4.1: Land west of Awsworth (inside the bypass)

 - 4.4 The site is located on the western edge of the settlement and is contained by the bypass which was constructed in 1996.
-The site is predominantly greenfield agricultural land although it does contain two existing dwellings. - 4.5 The following key development requirements must be met.
+The site is predominantly greenfield agricultural land although it does contain two existing dwellings. a small number of existing dwellings. - 4.5 The following key development requirements must be met.